TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-deletion-recovery-csar-account-recovery.md

 :::Section Recommended solutions:::

 ### Initiate Account Recovery
+Click on the button below to initiate storage account recovery.
+Make sure the right subscription is selected as the diagnostic runs in context of the current subscription only.
 <Insight>
 <symptomId>Storage_Account_Recovery_Portal_Insight</symptomId>
 <executionText>We are running a quick check to find recently deleted storage account</executionText>